5 Exciting Space Fiction Books Like The Expanse

 There’s a scholar, a console, a father, a poet, a warrior, and a detective.
 So, it’s interesting to see their involvement with Hyperion in the past and what brought them to the point of taking the pilgrimage.
 The one that touched me the most or I enjoyed the most was one of the fathers, the scholar, with his daughter, an infant.
 He’s telling the story of his daughter, Rachel, a grown woman, and why he’s returning to Hyperion.

 I saw the depth of the book and the way that Simmons writes.
 He plunges you straight into the story.
 He’s using a lot of abbreviations and vocabulary that is never explained, and you have to grasp what he is saying by the context of it.
-There are a lot of books out there, sci-fi books, that touch on a few of the topics that are touched on in this book.
-But this one has so many concepts and ideas for new mechanisms for future jobs, for the way that the author views the world or the different character views the world of things that are going to happen.
+There are a lot of books out there, sci-fi books that touch on a few of the topics that are touched on in this book.
+But this one has so many concepts and ideas for new mechanisms for future jobs, for the way that the author views the world or the different characters views the world of things that are going to happen.
 I recommend reading it if you love The Expanse series.

 Author: Dan Simmons